Quesadilla

 Did You Know?

-- 1.The word 'quesadilla' literally means 'little cheese thing,' derived from 'queso' (cheese) and the Spanish diminutive suffix '-illa'
+- 1.The word 'quesadilla' literally translates to 'little cheese thing,' derived from Spanish 'queso' (cheese) with the diminutive suffix '-adilla,' reflecting cheese as the essential ingredient

 Plating Guidance